ryanpdev69/fireworks-python/README.md

 # What needs to be done

-1.Make sure python is installed in your computer
+1. Make sure python is installed in your computer

-2.Locate the project path and Run the following commands on your terminal
+2. Locate the project path and Run the following commands on your terminal

   pip install pyinstaller windows-curses

   pip install pygame

-3.Run the exe or you can run the actual code so you can customize it later
+3. Run the exe or you can run the actual code so you can customize it later

 To run the actual code run this on your terminal